My blog posts likely contain affiliate links, including for the Amazon Associates program.

 In terms of where to stay on your Alaska winter trip, there are plenty of options.

-Starting with Anchorage, on my most recent trip I stayed in downtown Anchorage at the Voyager Inn.
-Here are the details for that property as well as a few others:
+Starting with Anchorage, on my most recent trip I stayed in downtown Anchorage at the Voyager Inn; unfortunately, they closed in 2023.
+Here are the details for a few other places I’ve stayed and recommend:

 - Hilton Downtown Anchorage – Another Anchorage institution, and close walking distance from everything.
-Rooms start from $143/night; book on Booking.com or Hotels.com.
+Rooms start from $337/night; book on Booking.com or Hotels.com.

 For Fairbanks, I’ve already mentioned my two top recommendations for where to stay in Fairbanks on an Alaska winter itinerary, but here are the details:

 And with that, you’re all set to plan your own Alaska winter itinerary.
 Do you have any questions about visiting Alaska in the winter or using this itinerary?
-Let me know in the comments!
+Let me know in the comments below!

 Need More Alaska Travel Advice?